Normal Respiratory Frequency, Volume, Chart, ...By Dr. Artour Rakhimov, Alternative Health Educator and Author

 in healthy children are near the lower limits or even below it.

-How to measure one's own breathing?
+How to measure one's own breathing at rest?

 The person with normal breathing is going to have about 40 s for the body oxygen test.
 In the case of chronic overbreathing, breath holding time becomes shorter (see links to Tables and studies below).